-Disable Driver Signature Enforcement [Windows Guide]
+Disable Driver Signature Enforcement on Windows: 4 Tested Ways

 Find out how you can disable the driver signature enforcement safely